maxrh/sashiko-pattern-designer/TECHNICAL_SPEC.md

 - **Pattern-Relative Coordinates**: Normalized to single tile (0 to patternTileSize)
   - Used for repeated lines that tile across the artboard

+#### Shared Boundary Coordinates (CRITICAL)
+Tile boundaries are **shared** between adjacent tiles:
+- **y=0** is the top boundary of tile row 0 AND the bottom boundary of tile row -1
+- **y=10** (tileSize) is the bottom boundary of tile row 0 AND the top boundary of tile row 1
+- **x=0** is the left boundary of tile col 0 AND the right boundary of tile col -1
+- **x=10** (tileSize) is the right boundary of tile col 0 AND the left boundary of tile col 1

+**Coordinate Normalization for Shared Boundaries:**
+When a line is drawn on the canvas crossing a shared boundary, the system normalizes it to avoid duplication:
+- Lines starting at **y=0** with **negative Y** (going upward) are normalized to y=0 with negative end
+  - Example: Canvas line from (5, bottom) to (10, middle) → normalized to (5,0) to (10,-5)
+  - These lines belong to the tiles BELOW, not the first row
+- Lines starting at **x=0** with **negative X** (going leftward) are normalized to x=0 with negative end
+  - Example: Canvas line from (right, 5) to (middle, 10) → normalized to (0,5) to (-5,10)
+  - These lines belong to the tiles to the RIGHT, not the first column

+**Rendering Shift for Shared Boundary Lines:**
+Lines that start on a shared boundary with negative direction skip the first row/column:
+- **y=0 with negative Y**: Skip tile row 0 and top outer tile (row -1)
+  - Renders in rows 1, 2, 3 (artboard) + bottom outer tile
+  - Result: 4x4 grid shifted down by one row
+- **x=0 with negative X**: Skip tile col 0 and left outer tile (col -1)
+  - Renders in cols 1, 2, 3 (artboard) + right outer tile
+  - Result: 4x4 grid shifted right by one column

+This ensures lines on shared boundaries only render once at their actual position, not duplicated across adjacent tiles.

 ### Canvas Size Calculation (UPDATED)
 ```javascript
 const CANVAS_MARGIN_CELLS = 40; // 40 grid cells of margin around artboard